Back to all

 You most likely had a good reason for creating a video, like helping people better understand your product or service, increasing call-ins, quote requests or sign-ups on your website, or generating more revenue through your e-commerce store.
 Whatever the reason, it’s important to clearly define it before producing and launching your video.

-In the case of the Demo Duck homepage video, our goal was twofold: to help visitors understand our service, and to increase the number of visitors requesting a quote.
+In the case of the Demo Duck homepage video, aka our "reel," our goal was twofold: help visitors understand our variety of capabilities and increase the number of visitors requesting a quote.

 Step 2: Use the Right Tools